Learn how code quality testing of pipelines works and how it can improve the quality of your deployments.

-Cloud Manager runs the existing AEM Security Heath Checks on stage following the deployment and reports the status through the UI.
+Cloud Manager runs the existing AEM Security Heath Checks on the staging environment following deployment and reports the status through the UI.
 The results are aggregated from all AEM instances in the environment.

-If any of the Instances report a failure for a given health check, the entire Environment fails that health check.
-As with Code Quality and Performance Testing, these health checks are organized into categories and reported using the three-tier gating system.
+If any of the instances reports a failure for a given health check, the entire environment fails that health check.
+As with code quality and performance testing, these health checks are organized into categories and reported using the three-tiered gating system.
 The only distinction is that there is no threshold in the case of security testing.
-All the health checks are simply pass or fail.
+All the health checks are pass or fail.

 |Name||Health Check Implementation||Category|

 |Deserialization firewall Attach API Readiness is in an acceptable state.||Deserialization Firewall Attach API Readiness||Critical|